Ready to study?

 Settings

-Appearance — Toggle dark mode.
+Appearance — Toggle between Light, Dark, and System theme.
 Saved to localStorage and propagated to all templates automatically.

-Data — Reset all review history and card states.
+Account — Display email, log out, or reset all review history and card states.

-Advanced — Developer Mode reveals the Docs tab and the Upload Template button in the Build sidebar.
+Advanced — Developer Mode reveals the Docs tab and the Upload Template button in the Create page.

 Template Developer Docs